DarkArtistry/open-react-material-ui/README.md

 - Thereafter we can set the left and top properties of the target element with this: const coordinates = [parent.left - rect.left, parent.top - rect.top];
 - We MIGHT need to work on some highlighting and additional wrapping divs to "pretend" they are paddings.
 - Instead of immediately manupulating the react DOM we have to update the component tree state and render accordingly to the tree.
 Therefore now it makes sense to completely make use of react-dnd.

+### Phase 1.1

+- Let's progress with using react-dnd AND make use of redux, global store, to store our JSON Tree Data.
+The JSON Tree Data will be used to render the elements recursively.
+- This is the react way of working, it is much cleaner and it easily constructs the tree, saving our hassle to query the DOM document and messing with classes and ids.
+Now we just have to render recusively. :)